nuxt-community/legacy-modules/modules/content/README.md

   - `permalink`, String that specifies url path configuration options.
 The possible options are `:slug`, `:section`, `:year`, `:month`, `:day`.
   - `isPost`, Boolean that specifies whether the content requires a date.
 The default is true.
-  - `pages`, Array that specifies options for all content under a directory.
+  - `dirs`, Array that specifies options for all content under a directory.
 A 2D array is also allowed to configure multiple content types.
 These configurations override any global options.

 Here's an example: